amirsheffer/Agro-tech-project/README.md

 2) load the code to the esp32 using Arduino-make sure you get the address for the DS18B20 sensor
 3)  make sure that the sensors connect to the cloud and transmit the data to the correct channels.
-4) chain all esp32’s to each other, and to the 5V power supply, then install on the wall.
+4) chain all esp32’s to each other, and the 5V power supply, then install them on the wall.
 ![image](https://user-images.githubusercontent.com/101636430/178216996-10d3ca53-b73d-445f-8e0a-25d8068287fe.png)
 ![IMG-20220706-WA0013](https://user-images.githubusercontent.com/101636430/178217241-0358012e-1d42-4135-ae17-eccf514ebce1.jpg)